microsoft/Xbox-GDK-Samples/Samples/System/Gamepad/readme_en-us.md

 # Using the sample

 Press buttons to see them displayed and move the thumbsticks and triggers to see their readings.
+Move the controller around to see the motion sensor readings.

 # Implementation notes

-This sample demonstrates how to use the new GameInput API to read input from a gamepad, including buttons, thumbsticks and triggers.
+This sample demonstrates how to use the new GameInput API to read input from a gamepad, including buttons, thumbsticks, triggers, and motion sensors.

+# Known Issues/Expectations

+At present, the only motion-enabled controller supported by GameInput is the PlayStation®5 DualSense® controller.

 # Version History